Environment | Vision and KPIs

 It is expected that in 2050, the world population will surpass 9.7 billion*1 and the number of automobiles will increase to 2.4 billion*2.
 Moreover, CO2 emissions in the world are predicted to rise from 28 Gt to 75 Gt from 2008 to 2050*3.

-With the increased demand for automobiles accompanying population increase and improved living standards, the world will face significant problems in climate change, resource depletion and biodiversity loss.
-As a global company, Bridgestone Group is aware that it shares responsibilities for meeting the various needs of the world and assuring a stable supply of high-quality products.
-While fulfilling these responsibilities, it aims to contribute to building a sustainable society by balancing its operations with the earth’s capacity.
-Based on this philosophy, the Group has set the long-term environmental vision targeting 2050 and beyond in three activity areas.
-The following initiatives are conceived to help realize the sustainable society described in the Environmental Mission Statement, which outlines the direction of its long-term environmental aspirations in 2012.
+With the increased demand for automobiles driven by population growth and improved living standards, the world will face significant challenges in climate change, resource depletion, and biodiversity loss.
+As a global company, the Bridgestone Group recognizes its responsibility to meet the diverse needs of society while ensuring a stable supply of high-quality products.
+In fulfilling these responsibilities, it aims to contribute to building a sustainable society by aligning its operations with the Earth’s capacity.

 • In balance with nature (Contribution > Footprint)